Non-vanishing of central $L$-values of the Gross family of elliptic curve: Introduction

 This paper is structured as follows.
-In Section \ref{S2}, we introduce some notation and preliminary results.
-We give a $2$-descent argument in Section \ref{S3} showing that $B$ has no first descent at the special prime $\fP$ of $T$ lying above $2$.
-In Sections 4 and 5, we prove a rank zero converse theorem for $B$ at the prime $\fP$, and prove the $\fP$-part of the Birch--Swinnerton-Dyer conjecture.
-This uses Iwasawa theory for the prime $\mathfrak{P}$ and the descent results, giving the exact $\fP$-adic valuation of the algebraic part of the Hecke $L$-value associated to $B/K$ at $s=1$.
-In Section \ref{S6}, we apply a generalisation of Zhao's induction method to obtain the non-vanishing result for the twisted curves, concluding the proof of Theorem \ref{main}.\\
+In Section~\ref{S2}, we introduce some notation and preliminary results.
+We give a $2$-descent argument in Section~\ref{S3} showing that~$B$ has no first descent at the special prime~$\fP$ of~$T$ lying above~$2$.
+In Sections~4 and~5, we prove a rank zero converse theorem for~$B$ at the prime~$\fP$, and prove the $\fP$-part of the Birch--Swinnerton-Dyer conjecture.
+This uses Iwasawa theory for the prime~$\mathfrak{P}$ and the descent results, giving the exact $\fP$-adic valuation of the algebraic part of the Hecke $L$-value associated to $B/K$ at $s=1$.
+In Section~\ref{S6}, we apply a generalisation of Zhao's induction method to obtain the non-vanishing result for the twisted curves, concluding the proof of Theorem~\ref{main}.
+The proof of Corollary~\ref{cor1.2} can be found at the end of Section~\ref{S6}.\\

-\textbf{Acknowledgement}\quad This is one of the two papers we wish to dedicate to John Coates.
-John encouraged us to give a full detailed proof of the full Birch--Swinnerton-Dyer conjecture for these elliptic curves with complex multiplication based on classical approaches which he, Wiles and Rubin developed.
+\textbf{Acknowledgement}\quad We would like to express our gratitude to Pierre Colmez for his insightful comments on this paper and for suggesting the inclusion of the density argument presented in Corollary 1.2.
+Our thanks also extend to Shou-Wu Zhang for initiating the density question at the Iwasawa 2023 conference.
+Additionally, we would like to thank the anonymous referees for their constructive feedback, which led to significant improvements in the organisation and presentation of the paper.
+We wish to dedicate this paper to commemorate John Coates.
+John encouraged us to consider the problems in this paper.
 He believed in the power of small primes in number theory, and he inspired us to pursue it.
 With this paper, we wish to tell him that what he predicted is \mbox{indeed true}.